vierge/tinyapp/README.md

 ---
 ## USING TINYAPP

+### START THE PROGRAM by entering ``npm start`` on the command line, then navigate to localhost:8080 in your browser.

 1. **Provide an email and password**
    - any links you create will be associated with this information
 2. **Enter a valid http:// or https:// address in the top form**